 Bristol is a city bursting with great restaurants, fascinating history, diverse activities, and lots of art.
 I enjoyed the energetic and arty vibe the city had.
-Bristol is a college town.
-There’s a youthful feeling here.
+Bristol is a college town with a youthful feeling.
 Bristol is full of great ways to save money – from the museums and cathedrals to the cheap transportation and landmarks.
 There are a lot of great parks to lay out around, good museums and historic homes, and a waterfront filled with nice art galleries and restaurants.
-Bristol also makes for a good base of operations for visiting Bath too.
+Bristol also makes for a good base of operations for visiting Bath.
 The town is one of my favorite in England.

 - Average Cost of Food: You can eat a nice meal out in Bristol for $11 USD.
 Many of the cafes and restaurants offer inexpensive cuisine.
 If you eat at the waterfront or at a nice restaurant, expect to spend around $32 USD.
 If you choose to cook, groceries will cost you between $50-80 USD per week.

-- Transportation Costs: Buses cost $2.50 USD for a single ride ticket.
-Trains are equally priced.
+- Transportation Costs: Buses cost $2.50 USD for a single ride ticket, or $1.70 within the center zone.
+Trains are comparably priced.
 The city center is easily walkable but to get to some of the outer parts of the city, you’ll need to take a bus.

 - Play in the park - Often times it seems like Bristol is one giant park.
 There are many great places to relax on, play Frisbee, talk to friends, and have a picnic.
 It’s a low cost way to spend an afternoon, hang out, and people watch.